main-branch/rspec-path_matchers/README.md

     expect('/var/www/html').to have_file('index.html', mode: '0644', owner: 'httpd')
     ```

-    This hides the complex, imperative logic inside the matcher and expose a clean,
+    This hides the complex, imperative logic inside the matcher and exposes a clean,
     readable, domain-specific language (DSL).

-2. Conciseness and Cohesion: Grouping Related Assertions
+### 2. Conciseness and Cohesion: Grouping Related Assertions

     Without this API, testing multiple attributes of a single file requires
-    fragmented, repetitive expect calls.
+    fragmented, repetitive `expect` calls.
 Your API groups these assertions into one
     cohesive, logical block.

     Without this API: